saifhaq/alma/examples/mnist/README.md

 # MNIST example

 This example of `alma` demonstrates how to train a simple model on the MNIST dataset and benchmark the model speed for different conversions using the `benchmark_model` API.
-Everything, from not using a dataloader, to error handling, CLI integration, multiprocessing, logging and debugging, is covered.
+The example covers:

+- Using custom dataloaders or auto-generated data
+- Error handling and graceful failure modes
+- CLI integration and argument parsing
+- Multiprocessing for isolated benchmarking environments
+- Comprehensive logging and debugging support
+- Non-blocking data transfer optimization
+- Device fallback handling

 It also contains a script to download the MNIST dataset, and extensive example code on how to quantize a model using PTQ and QAT.